 What is it?

-Sulfur dioxide is a colorless gas with a strong odor, similar to a just-struck match.
-It is formed when fuel containing sulfur, such as coal and oil, is burned.
+Sulfur dioxide, or SO2 is a colorless gas with a strong odor, similar to a just-struck match.
+It is formed when fuel containing sulfur, such as coal and oil, is burned, creating air pollution.

-Most sulfur dioxide in the air comes from the burning of coal and oil in power plants.
+Most sulfur dioxide air pollution comes from the burning of coal and oil in power plants.
 It is also emitted by trains, large ships, and some diesel equipment that burns high sulfur fuel, and by volcanic eruptions.

 Sulfur dioxide is used as a food preservative for some fruits and vegetables.
 It becomes a liquid under pressure.

-Sulfur dioxide and nitrogen oxides react with substances in the atmosphere to form acid rain.
+Sulfur dioxide and nitrogen oxides affect the environment when they react with substances in the atmosphere to form acid rain.

 Where is Sulfur Dioxide found?

-- Air – a common air pollutant found in most of the country, especially in summer smog
+- Air – sulfur dioxide is a common air pollutant found in most of the country, especially in summer smog

 How can I be exposed to Sulfur Dioxide?